Remote actions and variables#

 [ ]:

-# list of host on a given role
+# set of hosts on a given role

 roles["control"]